cockroachdb/docs/_includes/common/ui/transactions-page.md

 Transaction Time | Average [planning and execution time]({{ link_prefix }}architecture/sql-layer.html#sql-parser-planner-executor) of this transaction within the last hour. <br><br>The gray bar indicates the mean latency.
 The blue bar indicates one standard deviation from the mean.
 Contention | Average time this transaction was [in contention]({{ link_prefix }}performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention) with other transactions within the last hour.
 Max Memory | Maximum memory used by this transaction at any time during its execution within the last hour. <br><br>The gray bar indicates the average max memory usage.
 The blue bar indicates one standard deviation from the mean.
-Network | Amount of [data transferred over the network]({{ link_prefix }}architecture/reads-and-writes-overview.html) (e.g., between regions and nodes) for this transaction within the last hour. <br><br>If this value is 0, the transaction was executed on a single node. <br><br>The gray bar indicates the mean number of bytes sent over the network.
+Network | Amount of [data transferred over the network]({{ link_prefix }}architecture/reads-and-writes-overview.html) for this transaction within the last hour. <br><br>If this value is 0, the transaction was executed on a single node. <br><br>The gray bar indicates the mean number of bytes sent over the network.
 The blue bar indicates one standard deviation from the mean.
 Retries | Cumulative number of [retries]({{ link_prefix }}transactions.html#transaction-retries) of this transaction within the last hour.
-Regions/Nodes | The region and nodes in which the transaction was executed.
+Regions/Nodes | The region and nodes in which the transaction was executed. <br><br>**Regions/Nodes** are not visible for {{ site.data.products.serverless }} clusters.
 Statements | Number of SQL statements in the transaction.

 {{site.data.alerts.callout_info}}